okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/multiple-environments/lab-6-synchronize-environments-daily/index.md

 1. Import the workflow.
    1. Click the icon next to your folder name in the sidebar.
    1. Select **Import** in the menu to open an **Import** page.
-   1. Navigate to your local copy of the github repo for this tutorial.
+   1. Navigate to your local copy of the GitHub repo for this tutorial.
 Select `workflow/executeTerraformPlanToDetectDrift.flow` to import the example workflow.
 1. In your new folder, observe that you imported one flow, it's a scheduled flow, and it's turned off.

 <div class="full border">